 ● Note: High F is unavailable to newly eligible individuals [65 in Jan 2020 or later].
 However, they can buy the new HD Plan G with the same deductible.

-When can you purchase a PDP?
+When can a PDP be purchased?

 What happens when going to a local Pharmacy?

-First - a look at what the “rules” say:
+First - what do MediCare's “rules” say:

 -●- However, if an individual does not have “credible” prescription coverage, such as from an employer, a monthly late enrollment penalty (LEP) is added when they do buy a plan.
-It is applied for each month an individual did not have coverage after their IEP!
+It is applied each month an individual did not have coverage after their IEP!

--●- How much is the LEP: The penalty is 1% of the average monthly cost for Medicare’s Part D plans which is $32.74 in 2023.
-So, Part D’s LEP in 2023 is 33 cents each month.
+-●- How much is the LEP: The penalty is 1% of what is called the Part D program base beneficiary premium.
+It’s $34.70 in 2024.
+So, Part D’s LEP will be 34 cents a month in 2024.

-Second - a look at why you need a PDP:
+Another point on- why you need a PDP:

 + Medicare.gov and